Promoted Content: From time to time, CVN will highlight services our partners provide that we believe are of interest to our readers.

 Carpenter told CVN she believes ChartSquad is the only business in the industry that provides its array of services.
 “ChartSquad offers a package of services that no other business offers,” Carpenter said.
 “Others don’t take the same approach.”

-While Carpenter said she expects the proposed rules to go into effect officially sometime in the first half of next year, she noted that the HHS announcement has already affected the industry.
+While Carpenter said she expects the proposed rules to go into effect officially sometime in 2021, she noted that the HHS announcement has already affected the industry.
 “I’m already seeing some responses from providers who used to fight on high fees; they’re lowering their fees already in anticipation of this going into effect,” she said.

 Carpenter added she believes the rule proposals are a major step forward in assisting patients, while also codifying a more efficient process for attorneys to get the medical records vital to their clients’ cases.
 “The goal of these rules is to make things easier on the patient,” Carpenter said.
 “We really want to see that goal met.”